Build the "REMI Minor" (mk2)

-An optional LED digit display board (schematic TBD) connects to the 'UEXT' header (10-pin DIL) already fitted on the Olimex board for I/O expansion.
-The LED board will use the 'UEXT' SPI2 signals to interface with the PIC32.
+An optional front-panel LED digit display board connects to the 'UEXT' header (10-pin DIL) already fitted on the Olimex board for I/O expansion.
+The LED display board uses the 'UEXT' SPI2 signals to interface with the PIC32.
 A single IC (74HC595 - SI/PO shift register/latch) is all that is needed to drive the 7-segment LED from the SPI port.
-The 'PRESET' button will hijack the SPI 'MISO' signal for input to the PIC32 when there is no other slave device selected.
+The front-panel 'SELECT' button will hijack the SPI 'MISO' signal for input to the PIC32 when there is no other slave device selected.
 (There are no other SPI slave devices anyway.)

-The picture below shows the recommended layout for the mk2 controller board.
+The picture below shows the recommended layout for the REMI Minor controller board.
 Wiring should be done with very fine hookup wire.
 Suitable multi-strand wire in 6 colours can be obtained from 6-core flat telephone cable of the type used with modular (RJ12) crimp connectors.
 Wire guage is 28AWG (7 x 0.12mm strands).
 Multi-strand wire is a bit more difficult to solder neatly than solid-core wire, but it is more flexible and hence less likely to break when wiggled about during construction.
-Short links and most of the GND wiring are done using bare 28AWG tinned copper wire, coloured grey in the wiring diagram.
+Short links and most of the GND wiring are done using bare 28AWG tinned copper wire.

 The REMI v2 prototype will use a low-cost MIDI-USB adapter cable obtained from an online supplier, AliExpress.
 The only construction challenge was getting the circuit board out of the sealed casing.
 I used a hacksaw to cut around the edges, then prized the casing apart with a flat-blade screwdriver.

 The plugs will be cut off leaving short lengths of cable to wire the adapter into the REMI controller module.